Full-Time Versus Part-Time Status

 The change of registration may be completed in the MyIIT portal in Banner Self Service.
 Students requiring assistance may contact the Office of the Registrar (firstname.lastname@example.org).
 A course may be dropped during the first two weeks of the fall or spring semester or during the first week of the summer semester for 100% refund of tuition and course fees.
 A course may be withdrawn with no refund of tuition and course fees between the third and the tenth week of the semester.
 No courses may be withdrawn after the withdrawal deadline; extenuating circumstances must be petitioned for review in the Office of Graduate Academic Affairs.
 No registration change or withdrawal is official until the form is processed by the Office of the Registrar.
 Notifying the instructor or merely discontinuing course attendance is not sufficient for withdrawal.
 The date of the withdrawal form will be the official date of withdrawal.
 All billing inquiries related to registration changes may be referred to the Office of Student Accounting (email@example.com, 312.567.3794).
 International students are required to remain full-time (i.e. carry nine credit hours of study) and may not change their registration to become part-time except in the semester of graduation.
 (Students should refer to the note under Minimum Registration Requirements.)

 Undergraduates Registering for Graduate Courses

 An undergraduate degree-seeking student who wishes to enroll in a graduate 500-level course must first obtain written approval from the course instructor and faculty adviser stating that the student is qualified.
 Permission from the academic department may be required to override level restrictions on the course and to allow registration.

-An undergraduate student registering for more than nine credit hours of graduate courses must also obtain written approval from the Dean of the Graduate College.
+An undergraduate student registering for more than nine credit hours of graduate courses must also obtain written approval from the VP for Academic Affairs or his designee.
 This approval must be presented prior to registration.
-An undergraduate non-degree student may be permitted to enroll in a graduate 500-level course in certain instances but will require the permission of the Office of Undergraduate Academic Affairs and the Dean of the Graduate College.
+An undergraduate non-degree student may be permitted to enroll in a graduate 500-level course in certain instances but will require the permission of the Office of Undergraduate Academic Affairs and the VP for Academic Affairs or his designee.